Requirements for publications

 4. Submission and manuscript reviewing

-- The editors reserve the right to decline the article or return it for improvement.
-If the contribution fails to meet the requirements (in terms of focus, scope, scientific quality, novelty, and formal aspects), the author will be sent a motivated refusal with a copy of the review attached.
-The reviewer’s name may only be revealed to the author with the reviewer’s consent.
+- The editors reserve the right to either reject the manuscript without review or return it for re-writing or improvement.
+If an article does not meet the requirements (for subject area, scientific level, novelty, depth of research, formal aspects), the author is sent a reasoned refusal with a copy of the review attached.
+The name of the reviewer can be disclosed to the author only with the reviewer’s consent.

-- The editors reserve the right to make editing corrections in the text without damage to the contents of the article.
+- The editors reserve the right to make editorial changes and literary corrections to the text of the manuscript without distorting its contents.

-- One issue of the journal may not contain more than two articles of the same author.
+- An issue of the journal cannot contain more than two articles of one author.

-- Manuscripts and magnetic carriers are not returned to authors.
+- Manuscripts of articles and magnetic media are not returned to their authors.

 - There is no fee for the publication of manuscripts.

 - Article publication is regulated by an offer contract.